NCEAS/eml/docs/eml-220info.md

 ## "unkown" deprecated as <maintenanceUpdateFrequency> element value

-ome EML documents have specified "unkown" instead of "unknown" for the `<maintenanceUpdateFrequency>` because there is a typo in the list of allowed values in eml-dataset.xsd.
+Some EML documents have specified "unkown" instead of "unknown" for the `<maintenanceUpdateFrequency>` because there is a typo in the list of allowed values in eml-dataset.xsd.
 For EML 2.2.0, a value of `unknown` is added to the list, while the the original value of `unkown` is kept in the enumeration for backwards compatibility with a note that its use is deprecated.

+## access elements deprecated

+While eml-access has been part of the standard for many years, its use has been extremely limited, and most systems seem to omit and ignore the `access` elements in the document in favor of using repository-specific mechanisms to control access.
+Therefore, EML 2.2.0 deprecates use of the `access` elements in EML documents, and this module will be removed in a future version of EML.
+As this is a backwards incompatible change, the elements are still available in EML 2.2.0, but expect them to be removed in a future release.

 ## Supporting Semantic Metadata

-**A:**
 See the [EML Semantic Annotation Primer](eml-semantic-annotations-primer.html) for a thorough overview.
 In brief, EML 2.2.0 supports entering terms from an ontology via `<annotation>` elements to precisely describe items such as data